roalcantara/dots/README.md

 - [CST (Container Structure Tests)][12]
 - [OCI Best Practices Image Annotations][13]
 - [Multi-arch build and images the simple way][14]
+- [Flox: Manage all of your software and its dependencies, down to the smallest package][16]
+- [Devbox: Portable, Isolated Dev Environments on any Machine][17]
+- [Devenv: Fast, Declarative, Reproducible and Composable Developer Environments using Nix][18]

 ## CONTRIBUTING